The Medical School,

 You’ll be assessed through exams, coursework, a mock grant proposal and a research project dissertation.

 1 year full-time

 English language requirements

-Overall IELTS grade of 6.5 with a minimum of 6.5 in each component, or equivalent.
+Overall IELTS score of 6.5 with a minimum of 6.5 in each component, or equivalent.

 Fees and funding